atzori/atzori.github.io/projects/wfn/index.md

     wfn:api-bridge(apiName, getParameters [, json_path])

-For instance, if we want to get a json with weather information on the area at a given (latitude, longitude), using the [Mashape API](http://www.mashape.com/community/open-weather-map) made available by the [Open Weather Map initiative](http://openweathermap.org/) as _community-open-weather-map_, we can call the following:
+For instance, if we want to get a json with weather information on the area at a given (latitude, longitude), using the [Mashape API](http://www.mashape.com/community/open-weather-map) made available by the [Open Weather Map initiative](http://openweathermap.org/) as _community-open-weather-map_ (with endpoint _/weather_), we can call the following:

-    BIND( wfn:call(wfn:api-bridge, "community-open-weather-map", ?parameters) as ?json).
+    BIND( wfn:call(wfn:api-bridge, "community-open-weather-map/weather", ?parameters) as ?json).

 If we are interested in just the temperature field (that is, "main.temp" in the JSON structure returned), we can specify a third optional parameter:

-    BIND( wfn:call(wfn:api-bridge, "community-open-weather-map", ?parameters,
+    BIND( wfn:call(wfn:api-bridge, "community-open-weather-map/weather", ?parameters,
       "main.temp") as ?temperature).

-or, the logically equivalent:
+or, assuming we have a `wfn:json-field` parsing function, the logically equivalent:

-    BIND( wfn:call(wfn:api-bridge, "community-open-weather-map", ?parameters) as ?json).
+    BIND( wfn:call(wfn:api-bridge, "community-open-weather-map/weather", ?parameters) as ?json).
     BIND( wfn:call(wfn:json-field, ?json, "main.temp") as ?temperature).